simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 09 VectorStore OpenAI.md

 Let's jump in.

 ---
-**Part 1 - Obtain an AWS Account, Set Credentials, Enable Bedrock Models**
+**Part 1 - Establish an OpenAI Account**

-If you have not already done so, follow the instructions in the **Lab Setup guide** _Signup Process for Amazon / Bedrock_ section to setup an AWS Account, IAM User, set credentials in your local environment, and enable Bedrock models.
+If you have not already done so, setup an account with OpenAI.
+The instructions are in the **Lab Setup** document.

-Specifically, this lab will utilize the Cohere embedding model.

 ---
 **Part 2 - Setup the Project**

-1. Open the _/student-files/lab8-vectorstore-aws_ project in your IDE.
+1. Open the _/student-files/lab8-vectorstore-openai_ project in your IDE.
 The project should be free of compiler errors at this point.
 Address any issues you see before continuing.

 1. Find the TODO instructions.
 Work through the TODO instructions in order!

 1. Open the **application.yml** file.

 1. **TODO-01:** Establish the following configuration entries:
-  * Set `spring.application.name` to "Lab8 VectorStore with AWS Cohere" or something similar.
+  * Set `spring.application.name` to "Lab8 VectorStore with OpenAI" or something similar.
   * Set `spring.main.web-application-type` to none to run as a non-web application.
 Spring AI applications can run as web applications, but these exercises avoid this distraction.
   * Set `spring.ai.retry.max-attempts` to 1 to fail fast to save time if you have errors.
   * Set `spring.ai.retry.on-client-errors` to false since there is typically no point in retrying a client (vs server) error.
-  * Set `spring.ai.bedrock.cohere.embedding.enabled` to true to switch this embedding model on.
+  * Set `spring.ai.openai.embedding.enabled` to true to enable the embedding model.
-  * Set `spring.ai.bedrock.cohere.embedding.model` to "cohere.embed-english-v3", or see https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html for latest list.
+  * Set `spring.ai.openai.embedding.options.model` to text-embedding-ada-002, or see https://platform.openai.com/docs/models/embeddings for latest list.

 ```
 spring:
-  application.name: Lab8 VectorStore with Ollama
+  application.name: Lab8 VectorStore with OpenAI
   main.web-application-type: none     # Do not start a web server.
   ai:
     retry:
       max-attempts: 1      # Maximum number of retry attempts.
       on-client-errors: false   # Do not retry 4xx errors.
-    bedrock:
-      cohere:
+    openai:
+      api-key: NEVER-PLACE-SECRET-KEY-IN-CONFIG-FILE
       embedding:
         enabled: true
+        options:
-          model: cohere.embed-english-v3
+          model: text-embedding-ada-002
 ```

 ---